What Is the Best Pain Medicine to Take After Wisdom Teeth Removal or Dry Socket?

 Medicines with lower scores give better pain relief.
 For every three people that take hydrocodone, one will get pain relief.
 That’s not a very high success rate.
 The Advil/Tylenol combination is two to three times more effective than narcotics like oxycodone and hydrocodone.
 You can get Advil and Tylenol over-the-counter, while narcotics are by prescription only.
 Additionally, narcotic use (even if it’s a legal prescription) can be addictive.

-These patients are rating a medication based on its side effects rather than it’s ability to provide pain relief.
+These patients are rating a medication based on their side effects rather than the ability to provide pain relief.
 Advil and Tylenol have fewer side effects, no addiction risk, and are more easily available.
 If you’re truly after pain relief, consider pain medications other than narcotics.

 What about ketoprofen?
 It rated as well as the Advil/Tylenol combination.
 Advil and Tylenol provide pain relief differently.
 Advil reduces inflammation at the site of the surgery or tissue damage.
 Tylenol tells the brain not to pay attention to the pain signal.
 Because they work differently and are processed by different organs, they are a good combination.
 Ketoprofen reduces inflammation like Advil and has an effect on the brain similar to Tylenol.
 You get an effect similar to Advil/Tylenol in one medication.